huggingface/hub-docs/docs/hub/sample-factory.md

 # Using sample-factory at Hugging Face

-`sample-factory` <a href="https://github.com/alex-petrenko/sample-factory">is a codebase for high throughput asynchronous reinforcement learning</a>.
+[`sample-factory`](https://github.com/alex-petrenko/sample-factory) is a codebase for high throughput asynchronous reinforcement learning.
 It has integrations with the Hugging Face Hub to share models with evaluation results and training metrics.

 ## Exploring sample-factory in the Hub